Wh0rigin/WhQ-cpp/util/README.md

-There are some tools about thread.
+There are some tools.

+- ThreadPool